Snap Together Tile Flooring vs. Puzzle Interlocking Mats

 Greatmats also carries a wide variety of snap together tiles, which make an easy and satisfying DIY project.
 These tiles are also able to be cut with a sharp utility knife, and, as always, remember to measure twice and cut once.
 Many snap together tiles can handle heavy loads are are great for damp or wet areas.
 They are a wonderful option for dance floors, athletic courts, garages and industrial areas.

 In areas with possible moisture, go with one of the StayLock tiles.
 Available in bump top, orange peel top and perforated surfaces, black colored versions of these long lasting tiles are made with 100% recycled material and they work great for home gyms, industrial areas and exercise studios.
-The tile is slightly raised off the floor to allow for water and air to flow under the tile.
+The rubbery PVC tile is slightly raised off the floor to allow for water and air to flow under the tile.
 For wet areas, StayLock perforated tiles work best, which is great around pools and hot tubs.
 Like all StayLock tiles, these are durable and comfortable.

-For garages, Greatmats recommends the Diamond or Coin Garage Floor tile which can withstand well over 10,000 pounds of weight.
+For garages, Greatmats recommends the Diamond Garage Floor tile which can withstand well over 10,000 pounds of weight.
 Available in 6 colors, you can create patterns and checkerboard designs, and your garage will be the envy of the neighborhood.
 The no-break polypropylene plastic tiles can be cut with a basic saw or table saw.

 A good place to start your search for the perfect tile for your project is at Greatmats.com.
 They carry one of the widest selections of interlocking and snap together tiles, and their knowledgeable staff can assist you in choosing the flooring material that best meets your unique needs.